stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 No model is any good if you can't put it together; and LEGO has the best instructions.
 They continue to evolve and get better over time and as [someone who has created build instructions](https://www.stevencombs.com/get-the-dock), I can attest to how much time is involved.
 Let's see how COBI's instructions rate:

 1. Paper quality is on par with LEGO.
-Pages are thick and paper is high quality glossy stock. (video)
+Pages are thick and paper is high quality glossy stock.
 2. Looking inside we find themed background pages, numbered steps, a parts list for each step, and a parts placement with previous layers grayed out to highlight part placement for the current step.
 3. In the back of the instructions is a complete bill of materials elements parts listing.
 The inclusion of what page you will find what pieces would be nice and is not something found in LEGO instructions either.
 4. I appreciate the listing of models I might like after building this one.
 It does make me want to visit their website and explore what they have to offer.